Palash90/site-assets/target/blogs/iron-learn/iron-learn-3.md

 - I installed Microsoft Visual Studio
 - Finally I was able to run the cuBLAS matrix multiplication program

+Phew!!!

+Initial setup completed.
 The effort was worth it.
-I played around the CUDA Sample programs for some time, just for the fun of it.
-A 1280 * 960 vs 960 * 640 matrix multiplication just took 0.619 msec and the GPU did not even break a sweat.
-I tried to hit even higher numbers - 12800 * 9600 vs 9600 * 6400 matrix multiplication
+I spent an hour playing with the CUDA Sample programs, just for the fun of it.
+Multiplying a 1280 * 960 matrix by a 960 * 640 one took just 0.619 msec and the GPU did not even break a sweat.
+I tried to go even higher - multiplying a 12800 * 9600 matrix by 9600 * 6400 matrix.
 I was amazed by the performance.
 It took only 392.912 msec.

-For the first time in 2 years, I am using my nvidia GPU the exact way I initially thought I will use it for.
+For the first time in two years, I finally used my NVIDIA GPU the exact way I always intended to use it.

 ## Unveiling the Secret
-I was curious to know how the GPU works so fast.
-The answer was kind of known to me that it parallelizes the data on different calculation unit.
+I was curious to know how the GPU delivers that speed.
+The high level answer was known - parallelization - Single Instruction Multiple Data.
 However, I was not sure of the mechanism.
-I read about it to get some idea.
+I dove deep in CUDA architecture resources including the Programming Guide, NVIDIA Developers youtube channel and many other youtube videos.

-The following is a very vague understanding I got for now.
-I may be completely wrong on this one.
+**Disclaimer**: I am not a hardware major and the following is a very vague understanding.
+I may be completely wrong on the specifics.

 The GPU (device) is treated like an external device which communicates with CPU (host).
-If the CPU has to do anything with it, it first needs to get the device to first allocate memory for it.
+If the CPU has to use the device, it first needs to get the device to first allocate memory for it.
 Once memory is successfully allocated on the device, the data transfer happens.
 Then the host asks the device to perform the intended operation.
-The host even can share the external routine calls too for the device to run.
-This is done via a kernel module compilation.
+The host then passes a reference to the compiled kernel routine (the function that runs on the GPU) for the device to execute.
+This is done via a kernel launch.
 Once the kernel launch succeeds, the memory is read back from device to host.

 ```